aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotitemposition/_index.md

 public final class PivotItemPosition
 ```

-Represents PivotTable base item Next/Previous/All position in the base field .
+Represents base item Next/Previous/All position in the base field .

+**Remarks**

+NOTE: This enum is now obsolete.
+Instead, please use PivotItemPositionType enum instead.
+This method will be removed 12 months later since June 2024.
+Aspose apologizes for any inconvenience you may have experienced.
 ## Fields

 | Field | Description |